-Enda is a Fellow of the Institute of Chartered Accountants in Ireland.
-He joined the firm in 1994 and became a partner in 2006.
+Ronan Doyle Chief Financial Officer Ronan is the firm's Chief Financial Officer where he is responsible for Finance and Infrastructure.
+He is an Assurance partner specialising in Banking, Insurance and Aviation Finance.
+Ronan is a Fellow of the Institute of Chartered Accountants in Ireland.
+He joined the firm in 1995 and became a partner in 2006.